ThisIsMrIsmail/ThisIsMrIsmail/README.md

 };

 int main () {
-    cout << "Ohh, I forget to say, I HAAAATE VIM.
+    cout << "Ohh, I forget to say..
+I HAAAATE VIM.
 DO NOT use it, VS Code is BETTER";
     return 0;
 }
 ```